The Common App, Analyzed: 5 Successful Activity Entries Explained

 A Note on Declaring Time Commitments

 Before we get to the good stuff, we’d like to make a quick note on declaring time commitments.
-Students often feel pressured to over-estimate their hourly commitments to clubs in order to make it seem like they have put in more care and effort than they actually have.
+Students often feel pressured to overestimate their hourly commitments to clubs in order to make it seem like they have put in more care and effort than they actually have.
 This is a mistake.
-It is natural to have an array of activities that require different time commitments, especially if you are making use of all ten activity slots.
-Colleges will not expect that every activity you list took up several hours each week.
+You should never lie on your college applications.

 The best way to go about this section, then, is to be as honest and accurate as possible.
 To begin, count the number of weeks in the school year during which clubs were active.
-This can feel tedious, but it is important and worth the two minutes it will take.
+This can feel tedious, but it’s important and is worth the two minutes it will take.
 You want to make sure that you are reporting a realistic number of hours that is as close to the actual commitment as possible.

 Once you’ve determined how many weeks of school you attend per year, the rest will be easy.
 You can quickly calculate your time commitments by estimating how many times per week each club meets and how long each meeting lasts.
-It’s okay if this is an estimate as long as you’re being honest.
+It’s okay that this is an estimate as long as you’re being honest.
 So rounding a club’s meeting time to an hour if it sometimes only meets for 55 minutes is totally understandable.
 But calculating that you spend an hour per week on a commitment when you likely only spend 30 minutes is not honest.

 Common App Activity Entries: The Analysis

-Example 1
+Example 1 – Volunteer Work

 Topic Title: Volunteer Tutor, NYC Cares